affinidi/affinidi-tdk/README.md

 We only provide the tools - how you use them is largely up to you.
 We have no control over what you develop with our tools - but please use our tools responsibly!

 We hope that you will not develop anything that contravenes any applicable laws or regulations.
-Your projects should also not infringe on Affinidi’s or any third party’s intellectual property (for instance, misusing other parties’ data, code, logos, etc).
+Your projects should also not infringe on Affinidi's or any third party's intellectual property (for instance, misusing other parties' data, code, logos, etc).

 ### What responsibilities do I have to my end-users?